First Aid for Mental Health: Investigational Drugs to the Rescue

 The Value of Mental Health Research

 The burden of a mental health disorder can be eased with medications that vastly boost one's quality of life.
 For example, the antidepressant class known as selective-serotonin re-uptake inhibitors (SSRIs) has changed the face of depression.
 Advances in delayed-release properties have eased dosing for school children with ADHD.
-Long-acting injected agents can boost compliance in difficult-to-treat schizophrenia.
+Long-acting injected agents can boost compliance and outcomes in difficult-to-treat schizophrenia patients.

 Yet many people still have treatment failures - whether it be due to lack of effectiveness or side effects - and need other treatment options.
-In addition, as research continues to identify biological mechanisms responsible for mental health disorders, novel therapies can be developed based on the latest scientific discovery.
+As research continues to identify biological mechanisms responsible for mental health disorders, novel therapies can be developed based on the latest scientific discovery.

 Finished: First Aid for Mental Health: Investigational Drugs to the Rescue